shriramravi-dotcom/Case/README.md

 4. Develop a corresponding parametric script using the build123d library.

-5.Recreate geometry through sketches, extrusions, and operations like fillets, chamfers, and holes instead of direct mesh usage.
+5. Recreate geometry through sketches, extrusions, and operations like fillets, chamfers, and holes instead of direct mesh usage.

-6.Maintain a fully editable and parameterized model for future design adjustments.
+6. Maintain a fully editable and parameterized model for future design adjustments.

 7. Compare the generated model against the original STL to minimize volume and geometric deviation.